hunght/learnifytube-web/README.md

-# iTracksy Content
+# LearnifyTube Web

-This is the README file for the iTracksy Content project.
+This is the web repository for LearnifyTube.

 ## Introduction

-iTracksy Content is a template for creating a Next.js blog using the Velite theme.
-It provides a clean and minimalistic design, perfect for showcasing your content.
+LearnifyTube Web is the landing page and blog for LearnifyTube, the smartest learning-first YouTube downloader.

 ## Features